IvanGast/RecipesFlutter/README.md

-# recipes_app
+# Recipes Application, where user can add recipes or view other user's/his recipes.

-Following popular libraries are used in this project:
+### Following popular libraries are used in this project:

 # hydrated_bloc
 # flutter_bloc